sammyhass/wasm-web-ide-server/README.md

 * [WebAssembly Binary Toolkit (wabt)](https://github.com/WebAssembly/wabt) - A toolkit for working with WebAssembly binaries and text formats
 * [TinyGo](https://tinygo.org/) - A Go compiler for WebAssembly

 You will need to ensure each of these are installed on your machine.
 Scripts for installing each of these dependencies are provided in the [scripts](scripts) directory.
 Run all of these scripts from the root of the project.
+Note that these scripts expect a Debian environment so for different environment it may be required to install these dependencies using other operating-system specific approaches.

 ### Serving the API